How to Learn Jazz Guitar – The Definitive Guide

 Now, I know what you’re thinking.

-“But I just started to study jazz, I don’t feel ready to jam with people.”
+“But I just started studying jazz, I don’t feel ready to jam with people.”

-None of us is a perfect player, and we never will be.
+None of us is a perfect player, and never will be.

 You’ll never be perfect, so don’t bother worrying about it.

 If you get the chance to jam, go have fun.

 Take the opportunity and don’t put pressure on yourself, it’s not worth the stress.

 Do your best; make mental notes on what went well and what didn’t.